logzio/logz-docs/_source/logzio_collections/_log-sources/custom-code-logs/python.md

 <div class="info-box important">
   Arguments must be configured in the order shown.
-  If you want to set the debug flag (which is the last option) to `True`, you'll need to set every argument that comes before it.
+  For example, to set debug-flag to `True`, you need to set every argument that comes before it.
 </div>

 {: .parameter-list }